 After retiring from Northern Illinois in 1990, Young, like a rejuvenated athlete, threw himself into new projects while finishing old ones.
 In 1993 he teamed up with Fife and Janzen to reproduce the We the People exhibit in book form.
-For several years, he toiled at a capstone essay of 146 pages for The Transforming Hand of Revolution: Reconsidering the American Revolution as a Social Movement (1995)—a book of essays by ten historians who roughly fit into the New Left school.
+For several years, he toiled at a capstone essay of 146 pages for The Transforming Hand of Revolution: Reconsidering the American Revolution as a Social Movement, edited by Ron Hoffman and Peter J. Albert (1995)—a book of essays by ten historians who roughly fit into the New Left school.
 In appraising the legacy of J. Franklin Jameson’s famous essays published in 1926, where “the transforming hand of revolution” became the most remembered phrase, Young provided a deeply thoughtful and carefully balanced historiographical roadmap of the immense literature on the causes, course, and consequences of the American Revolution over nearly seven decades since Jameson’s thesis appeared.
 Last year, the essay was republished, along with a partner essay by Gregory H. Nobles that surveys another fifteen years of revolutionary-era scholarship, in Whose American Revolution Was It: Historians Interpret the Founding (2011).

 In the late 1990s, Young struck out on a new venture—to explore the life of the remarkable Deborah Sampson, a young woman from the nether stratum of New England society who fought as a man in the Continental army.
 Deploying his trademarks, meticulous sleuthing and graceful yet muscular prose, Young revived the hoary story of the girl soldier and invested it with new significance and wonderful details about her life before, during, and after the Revolution (when “the old soldier” toured the Northeast to tell her stories on the stage).
 With the magician’s touch, he waved his wand over her onstage persona, revealing how women played unsuspected roles in achieving American independence.
 Young hoped Deborah might make it to the silver screen, and one scriptwriter optioned his book.
 This did not occur; such is the case with Hollywood.